Questions & Answers

 While all yoga is potentially therapeutic, in a typical public yoga class in the modern west practitioners are led through a series of postures selected to enhance general well being in the general population (or the population of the attendees of a particular class).
 It’s a general class taught to the non-specific needs of the median student based on the yoga teacher’s intended focus or purpose for the class.

-On the other hand, in both individual and group yoga therapy, the focus of the session is inspired by the client’s expressed goals and informed by the yoga therapist’s assessment of specific needs.
+On the other hand, in both individual and group yoga therapy, the focus of the session is inspired by the client’s expressed goals and informed by the yoga therapist’s assessment of specific needs within a therapeutic relationship.
 Assessment comes in a variety of forms based on extensive training and experience of the yoga therapist.
-Per the client’s goals and therapist’s assessment, a therapeutic treatment plan is created which addresses bio-psycho-social and even spiritual wellness utilizing a full spectrum of yogic tools for cultivating wellness.
+Per the client’s goals and therapist’s assessment, a therapeutic treatment plan is co-created which addresses bio-psycho-social and even spiritual wellness utilizing a full spectrum of yogic tools for cultivating wellness.

 Related Links: